 What it is saying is that you need to limit that amount of time you spend getting fired up by commentators.

-The news does not push out the news anymore.
+The press does not push out the news anymore.
 It pushes out reporter sound bites and editorial opinions.

-Therefore, if you follow any of the mainstream news sources, you are basing your opinions on other people’s opinions.
+Therefore, if you follow any of the mainstream news sources, you are basing your opinions on other people’s views.
 What sense does that make?

 Also, in the end, should you find yourself in a disaster, or major event, do the politics of the situation matter?